 When you suffer a tendon injury, you’re likely experiencing not only pain, but also restricted motion.
 Tendons connect bones to muscles, so they play a key role in much of your body’s mobility.
-When you have a tendon problem, trust the surgeons of Methodist Physician Group Orthopedic and Spine Center in Merrillville, Indiana, to diagnose and repair your damaged tendons.
+When you have a tendon problem, trust the surgeons of The Methodist Physician Group Specialists in Merrillville, Indiana, to diagnose and repair your damaged tendons.
 Book a consultation by phone or online today.

 Any tendon in your body is at risk of injury whenever it’s overloaded or stretched past its normal range of motion.
 Cuts that go deep, past the skin, may also damage tendons.
 The most common locations for tendon damage include:

 Contact sports may put you at greater risk of tendon injury.
 Football, rugby, and wrestling, for example, frequently place strain on tendons.
 One of the most common sports-related injuries affecting tendons is called “jersey finger,” where a player’s finger tendon gets pulled from the bone when caught in another player’s jersey.

 If you suffer from rheumatoid arthritis, its inflammation can affect tendons, causing them to tear or rupture more easily.